DKvka/gopkg/splitfile/README.md

 	}
 ```

-You could also use a range over the channel, but you need to implement a way for the results channel to close after every part is processed or the loop will block forever
+You could also use a range over the channel, but you need to implement a way for the results channel to close after every part is processed or the loop will block forever.
+This way is easier.

 ### Example of part processing function:
 ```